imtixz/socialmedia/README.md

 1. Clone or download the code.
 2. Go to social > settings.py and change a few thing:
  a.
 Generate and enter a secret key in string format
  b.
-Go to the bottom of the settings.py and enter your gmail id and password (this is for sending emails when someone resets their password.
+Go to the bottom of the settings.py and enter your gmail id and password (this is for sending emails when someone resets their password).
 Note that you will have to turn on access from unsafe apps in your gmail account's settings.

 Features:
 1. User Registration.